writechoiceorg/rocketlawyer/pages/api-authentication-guide.md

 ## Access Token

-An Access Token is a secure, server-to-server token created using key & secret.
-It is essential for authenticating API requests and granting broad access to Rocket Lawyer’s APIs.
-This token is primarily used for server-side interactions, enabling applications to perform actions such as managing interviews, retrieving documents, and handling multiple user sessions.

 Access Tokens are used whenever an application needs to interact with Rocket Lawyer’s API services at a broad level.
 This includes starting new interviews, accessing all documents created by the app, or performing administrative tasks that involve multiple users.

-To use an Access Token, generate it by calling the Authentication API with your app’s client key & secret.
-Once obtained, include the Access Token in the Authorization header of your API requests to ensure secure communication with Rocket Lawyer’s services.
+To use an Access Token, generate it by calling the Authentication API with your app’s client key & secret, which you can obtain through [the RocketLawyer portal](https://developer.rocketlawyer.com/).
+Once received, include the Access Token in the Authorization header of your API requests to ensure secure communication with Rocket Lawyer’s services.

 ## Service Token

-A Service Token is created for specific purposes, such as securing interactions related to individual users or sessions.
-This token is generated with parameters like the purpose, interview ID, and Unique Party Identifier (UPID).
-It is primarily used to generate Scoped Access Tokens, which provide more granular control over resource access.
+A Service Token is created for specific purposes.
+In this case, it is used to generate the Scoped Access Token.
+The Service Token is generated with parameters like the purpose, interview ID, and Unique Party Identifier (UPID), ensuring it will only be used for its intended purpose.

-Service Tokens are utilized when there’s a need to restrict access to specific documents or interviews.
-They ensure that only authorized users can interact with these resources by creating Scoped Access Tokens tied to individual users or specific sessions.

 Generate a Service Token by sending a request to the authentication endpoint with the necessary parameters.
 Once generated, use the Service Token to create a Scoped Access Token, which enforces restricted access to designated resources.

 ## Scoped Access Token

 A Scoped Access Token is a secure token designed for frontend interactions where security is paramount.
 It grants restricted access to specific resources, such as documents or interviews linked to a particular user (identified by a UPID).
-This token is created using a Service Token, ensuring that access is carefully managed and limited to the intended user.
+This token is created using a Service Token, ensuring access is managed carefully and limited to the intended user.

-Scoped Access Tokens are used in scenarios where frontend applications need to interact with specific documents or interviews securely.
-They ensure that only the authorized user can access these resources, making them ideal for frontend implementations that require strict access control.

 To obtain a Scoped Access Token, first, generate a Service Token.
 Then, use the Service Token to request the Scoped Access Token from the authentication API.
 This token should be included in the Authorization header of your frontend API requests to maintain secure, user-specific access to the necessary resources.